5G-MAG/Tech/pages/NTN/MBS_delivery_mode_1_over_NTN.md

 *	The NTN has the ability to detect concurrent consumption of services by multiple users and may use parameters such as session counting to trigger unicast-to-multicast switching at upper layers.
 *	The Donor gNodeB is able to autonomously switch the delivery mode of multicast packets between point-to-point to point-to-multipoint according to the number of UEs attempting to receive multicast user services concurrently.

-{: .note }
+{: .warning }
-Check provisioning of multicast services which can be delivered either by means of point-to-point of point-to-multipoint.
+To be checked: Provision of MBS Multicast services which can be delivered either by means of point-to-point of point-to-multipoint and the mechanism by which concurrent consumption of a service by multiple users and session counting is performed.
-Optionally, include 5GMS architecture.
-Check detection of concurrent consumption of service by multiple users and session counting.
+Note that this is an aspect related to MBS and it is captured here: [MBS Service and System Aspects](https://5g-mag.github.io/Tech/pages/5g-multicast-broadcast-services/mbs-service-system-aspects.html)

 **Device considerations**
 *	User Equipment directly connected to the NTN (including UEs or a Mobile Relay Node in a moving platform) requires subscription and registration with the NTN operator in order to obtain mobile broadband connectivity and access to the desired services.